developer239/robot-cpp/README.md

 In case of Linux, please, create issue and leave a star and I will implement support.
 Right now I want to focus on port to Node.js using Node-API.

+## What can you do with it?

+- Move mouse and simulate clicks
+- Simulate keyboard presses and releases as well as easily program more advanced interactions (for example `TypeHumanLike`)
+- Capture selected part of the screen and save it as PNG
+- **Record and replay mouse and keyboard events**

+There are some limitations but I would be more than happy to fix them and implement additional features.
+Feel free to create issue I will make the PR. 👀

 ## Installation

 Add this library as submodule: